Team

 Ph.D.
 Student

-Hannah-Marie spent the first two decades of her life in Northern Indiana, spending every day of the summer on the lake catching turtles, ID'ing seaweeds, and also wakeboarding and surfing.
+Hannah-Marie spent the first two decades of her life in Northern Indiana, spending every day of the summer on the lake catching turtles, ID'ing seaweeds, and also wakeboarding and surfing, where she developed a love for water.
 She went on to Indiana University for her B.S. in environmental science, and became heavily involved in the Center for Underwater Science.
 There she specialized in monitoring coral recruitment on shipwreck sites in the Dominican Republic.
 She spent a year after graduating as a visiting lecturer and research associate, where she taught the open water scuba classes and assisted with monitoring of the critically endangered pillar coral, Dendrogyra cylindrus.
-She has transitioned to FIU for a Ph.D. in biology and is focusing her dissertation on understanding how environmental gradients impact coral community niche space, facilitating inter and intraspecific variation in species.
+She has transitioned to FIU for a Ph.D. in biology and is focusing her dissertation on understanding how environmental gradients alter variation in the coral community trait space.
 Specifically, she is focused on how select physiological traits converge to create a spectral signature.
 She hopes to use hyperspectral imaging to detect changes in spectra intensity and relate that back to individual traits, creating a new, noninvasive measure of coral health.

 email: hlamle@fiu.edu